Why you might consider an 84-month car loan

 If you really need a seven-year loan to buy your dream vehicle, take that as a sign that it's well out of your price range.

-You could find yourself upside-down
+You could find yourself upside-down on the loan

 Your car will likely depreciate faster than you can pay it off, leaving you upside-down on your loan.
 In other words, if you were to sell the car for market value before your 84-month loan term is up, you'd still owe some money to your lender.